10maurycy10/10maurycy10.github.io/content/projects/ion_chamber/index.md

 [^picoamps]: Less then 10^-12 of an amp.
 That's 6 digits below 1 microamp.

-[^foil]: Of course, if the source is placed inside the chamber, or is in the air like radon, the window material doesn't matter.
+[^foil]: Of course, if the source is placed inside the chamber, or is in the air like radon, alpha will be detected regardless.

 [^leak]:
 	Importantly the leakage current is not constant, for my FET, the leakage drops drastically above 3 V at the source.